 Drive to Calibrate Cameras

-Model X must maneuver with precision when Autopilot features are being used.
-Therefore, before some features can be used for the first time or after some types of service repairs, cameras must complete a self-calibration process.
-For your convenience, the instrument panel displays a progress indicator.
+Model X must maneuver with a great deal of precision when Autopilot features are being used.
+Therefore, before some features (for example, Traffic-Aware Cruise Control or Autosteer) can be used for the first time or after certain Service repairs, the cameras must complete a self-calibration process.
+For your convenience, a progress indicator is displayed on the instrument panel.

-When calibration is complete, Autopilot features are available for use.
-Calibration typically completes after driving 20-25 miles, but the distance varies depending on road and environmental conditions.
-For example, calibration completes quicker when driving on a straight road with multiple lanes (such as a controlled-access highway), with highly-visible lane markings (in the driving lane as well as the adjacent lanes).
-Contact Tesla only if your Model X has not completed the calibration process after driving 100 miles in the described conditions.
+Calibration typically completes after driving 20-25 miles (32-40 km), but the distance varies depending on road and environmental conditions.
+Driving on a straight road with highly-visible lane lines allows Model X to calibrate quicker.
+When calibration is complete, the Autopilot features are available for use.
+Contact Tesla only if your Model X has not completed the calibration process after driving 100 miles (160 km).

-Note: If you attempt to use a feature that is not available until the calibration process is complete, the feature is disabled and the instrument panel displays a message.
+Note: If you attempt to use a feature that is not available until the calibration process is complete, the feature will not be enabled and the instrument panel displays a message.